bminer/step-error/README.md

 You may add more than one `catch()` function, but only one `finally()` function.

+This error handling technique was inspired by [node-block](https://github.com/tasogarepg/node-block).

 ## Install

 Just install step-error.
 Step is installed as a dependency.